dikshita-git/RP_Study-on-Ingress-and-its-security-IPv4-IPv6-/README.md

 - to gain insights in the described functionalities, first some research questions shall be conducted. the goal is to answer them in the course of the project

 ## 5. Research Questions

 - 5.1 Basic properties of underlying implementations

-     - a) What are the princcipal differences between Traefik, HaProxy and Nginx?
+     - a) What are the principal point of differences between Traefik, HaProxy and Nginx?

      - b) Which scenarios fit best for the aforementioned alternatives and what are their operational differences?

  - 5.2 Certificate analysis

-     - a) compare methods of generating them
+     - a) Compare the methods of generating the certificaates with different type of ingress controllers

-     - b) show ways of distributing them and providing them to the ingress and ingress controller
+     - b) Determining the ways to distribute the generated certificate and providing them to the ingress controller

-     - c) can wildcard certficiates be beneficial during operations
+     - c) <a href="">Can wildcard certficiates be beneficial during operations?</a>

-     - d) how does the complexity of using self-signed certificates compare to the automatic generation of certficiates in kubernetes Ingress controllers.
-When can self-signed certificates be used without losing security?
+     - d) <a href="">How does the complexity of using self-signed certificates compare to the automatic generation of certficiates in ingress controllers?</a>

+     - e) <a href="">When can self-signed certificates be used without losing security?</a>

-     - e) How is the rotation of expiring certificates realized in Ingress and the Ingress controllers?
+     - f) How is the rotation of expiring certificates realized in ingress in kubernetes?

   - 5.3 Analysing how all the used certificates could be rotated automatically on startup before they expire and possible ways to recover from expired certificates.